b-cubed-eu/invasimapr/README.md

 <img src="man/figures/README-invader-rank-1.png" width="100%" style="display: block; margin: auto;" />

 > **Note**: This figure ranks invaders by their **total invasion
-> fitness** (\$\_s \_{is}\$) across all sites, providing a measure of
+> fitness** ([$\lambda_{is}$](#def-lambda)) across all sites, providing
-> each species’ overall growth potential within the landscape.
-Invaders
+> a measure of each species’ overall growth potential within the
-> such as *inv3* and *inv4* exhibit the highest cumulative fitness,
+> landscape.
+Invaders such as *inv3* and *inv4* exhibit the highest
-> indicating consistently strong establishment potential across sites,
+> cumulative fitness, indicating consistently strong establishment
-> while *inv7* and *inv10* have the lowest totals, suggesting limited
+> potential across sites, while *inv7* and *inv10* have the lowest
-> success or strong constraints on establishment.
-The colour gradient
+> totals, suggesting limited success or strong constraints on
-> reinforces this ranking by visually mapping higher total fitness to
+> establishment.
+The colour gradient reinforces this ranking by visually
-> lighter shades.
-Together, the bar heights and colours highlight which
+> mapping higher total fitness to lighter shades.
+Together, the bar
-> invaders pose the greatest broad-scale invasion risk.
+> heights and colours highlight which invaders pose the greatest
+> broad-scale invasion risk.

 ------------------------------------------------------------------------